TimSchulz1991/project5-8gag-react/README.md

 ## Bugs

 - Trying to log in on the Safari browser on desktop, and on mobile browsers, refreshes the page.
-This is because Safari is not setting the http-only cookie and localStorage timestamp.
+This is because the browser is not setting the http-only cookie and localStorage timestamp.
 React cannot authenticate itself to the API.
 In more detail:
   - The problem arises due to the fact that the DRF API and the React app are both on different domains; therefore, the browser will see that as cross domain, and try to block the cookies from being set
   - Fix: In the privacy settings of the browser, ticking off "Prevent cross-site tracking" works